Xubuntu/wiki.xubuntu.org/content/qa/installing.md

 an e-mail you discover the problems, that Xubuntu gets to solve.
 If this seems a fair deal to you, then please get testing.

-If you don\'t already know how to install Xubuntu, then please read this [great tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop), which applies as much to Xubuntu as to Ubuntu.
+If you don't already know how to install Xubuntu, then please read this [great tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop), which applies as much to Xubuntu as to Ubuntu.

-Once you\'ve got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).
+Once you've got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).

-## 2 - You have a computer that you do depend on, but have 15 GB or so free hard disk space - Install Xubuntu alongside another OS - \'Dual-boot\'
+## 2 - You have a computer that you do depend on, but have 15 GB or so free hard disk space - Install Xubuntu alongside another OS - 'Dual-boot'

-This should give you enough space to install, update (you\'ll find updates more frequent during the 6 month cycle) and not feel constrained by free space issues.
+This should give you enough space to install, update (you'll find updates more frequent during the 6 month cycle) and not feel constrained by free space issues.

--   Setting up dual boot can be as simple as choosing the \'Install Alongside\'\' option during the installation where that option exists on the installer.
+-   Setting up dual boot can be as simple as choosing the 'Install Alongside'' option during the installation where that option exists on the installer.
--   If however, the Install Alongside isn\'t available you need to manually create a partition by resizing an existing one and then installing.
+-   If however, the Install Alongside isn't available you need to manually create a partition by resizing an existing one and then installing.
 We have a section on the [fine tuning page](https://wiki.xubuntu.org/qa/fine_tuning) that works through this issue.